Achievable logoAchievable logo

 A punctuation mark that connects two related independent clauses, often called a “weak period”

-Remember, an independent clause is a clause that can stand alone.
-In other words, it’s a complete sentence.
-When you have two independent clauses that are related, you can put a semicolon between them.
+An independent clause can stand alone as a complete sentence.
+When you have two related independent clauses, you can place a semicolon between them.

 How to use the semicolon on the ACT